 FOR IMMEDIATE RELEASE

-London, 20/11/2020: The Rory Peck Trust (RPT) will celebrate on Tuesday 24th November the work of freelance journalists and filmmakers in news and current affairs globally.
-2020 sees the Rory Peck Awards recognising freelance talent for the 25th consecutive year, in what will be a first for the organisation – an online Awards presentation accessible to audiences all around the world.
+London, 24/11/2020: Recognising the talent of freelance journalists and filmmakers in news and current affairs globally, the Rory Peck Trust has today announced the winners of its annual Awards.
+2020 sees the Rory Peck Awards rewarding outstanding freelance talent for the 25th consecutive year, in what was a first for the organisation – an online Awards presentation accessible to audiences all around the world.

 For further information, please contact: